About French Knot

-The fashion industry can be shockingly wasteful and unethical.
-Yet Lindsay believes that responsible sourcing and handcrafting can create beautiful products that not only endure, but also celebrate talented women artisans and time-honored craftsmanship.
-From the very beginning, French Knot’s mission has been to create stylish winter accessories that emphasize quality, design, and social responsibility.
+Lindsay believes that responsible sourcing and handcrafting can create beautiful products that not only endure, but also celebrate talented women artisans, time-honored craftsmanship, and sustainable practices.